 Limitation: Standard field history tracking retains data for 18–24 months.
 For longer retention, implement an archiving solution.

-Track administrative changes: permission set modifications, sharing rule updates, workflow changes.
+Track administrative changes including permission set modifications, sharing rule updates, and workflow changes.
 This trail retains 180 days of data by default—archive older records for examination evidence.

 Monitor user access patterns including: